Aaron's rod: In Rabbinical literature

-A later Midrash (Numbers R. xviii. end) confuses the legends of the rod that blossomed with those of the rod that worked miracles, thus giving us contradictory statements.
-There exists a legend that Moses split a tree trunk into twelve portions, and gave one portion to each tribe.
+According to one midrash, Moses split a tree trunk into twelve portions, and gave one portion to each tribe.
 When the Rod of Aaron produced blossoms, the Israelites could not but acknowledge the significance of the token.
+This opinion seemingly assumes that the rod in Korach's rebellion was separate from the rod used for the plagues.

 Christian use

+Hebrews 9:4 states that Aaron's rod was kept in the Ark of the Covenant.

 The account of the blossoming of Aaron's rod contained in Clement's first letter to the Corinthians (ep.
-43) is quite in haggadic-midrashic style, and must probably be ascribed to Jewish or, more strictly speaking, Jewish-Hellenistic sources.
+43) is in haggadic-midrashic style, and may probably be ascribed to Jewish or, more strictly speaking, Jewish-Hellenistic sources.
 According to that account, Moses placed upon each of the twelve staffs the corresponding seal of the head of a tribe.
 The doors of the sanctuary were similarly sealed, to prevent anyone from having access to the rods at night.

 The miraculous flowering of the rod was also considered a type of the Incarnation of Christ and his Virgin Birth, and appears in scenes of the Annunciation to Mary.

 In the Ethiopian fourteenth-century text of the Kebra Nagast, Aaron's rod is broken in three and probably a symbol of the Trinity: "The rod of Aaron which sprouted after it had become withered though no one watered it with water, and one had broken it in two places, and it became three rods being [originally only] one rod."

+Islamic literature

+Accounts of Aaron's rod appear in Islamic literature.
+A depiction from al-Tha'labi's (d.
+1035, AH 427) Stories of the Prophets depicts Harun (Aaron) leaning on his rod, while his brother Musa's (Moses) staff miraculously turned into a snake-dragon to defeat Pharaoh's magicians.